-- 1. If, as a result of the inspection, a student wants to object against the assessment of a written national examination (see Article 4.5 paragraph 3) and informs the course coordinator within a maximum of three (3) working days after the inspection, the course coordinator may decide to involve a second examiner who will independently assess the examination and determine a new grade. - 2.
-If the student disagrees with the new grade, the student may submit an objection to the Board of Examiners (BoE), in accordance with Article 5.2 paragraph 6.
+- If, as a result of the inspection, a student wants to object against the assessment of a written national examination (see Article 4.5 paragraph 3 of this MURA-EER) and informs the course coordinator within a maximum of three (3) working days after the inspection, the course coordinator may decide to involve a second examiner who will independently assess the examination and determine a new grade. - 2.
+If the student disagrees with the new grade, the student may submit an objection to the Board of Examiners (BoE), in accordance with Article 5.2 paragraph 6 of this MURA-EER.